 (Note: This timeline was updated on 8/7/12)

-Being in mid-2011 now, by the current projected timeframe, all phases of the New Fantasyland expansion won’t be completely open for roughly 2.5 years.
+Being in mid-2011 now, by the currently projected timeframe, all phases of the New Fantasyland expansion won’t be completely open for roughly 2.5 years.
 Mallwitz did emphasize there will be “micro-phases” within each of these timelines, so not all attractions grouped together above will necessarily open at exactly the same time.
 With so many new attractions coming to the Magic Kingdom, it’s likely each major addition, such as The Little Mermaid ride and Be Our Guest restaurant, will open on the same day, but rather within a few weeks of each other.

 Beyond the phased opening timeline, here are a few highlights and new details that came out of the interview surrounding specifics of New Fantasyland and Storybook Circus…